-C. Social Determinants of Health
+C. Social Determinants of Health Framework

-The framework of the social determinants of health (SDOH) is a helpful way to make sense of the interconnected burdens and opportunities in frontline communities.
-The SDOH are "the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks" (U.S. Department of Health and Human Services, 2023).
+Done thoughtfully, investments in climate change mitigation, adaptation, resilience, and environmental justice for low-income and disadvantaged communities pay off in improved health outcomes, quality of life, and economic development.
+The framework of the social determinants of health (SDOH) is a helpful way to make sense of the interconnected burdens and opportunities in frontline communities, including the impacts of climate change and strategies for mitigation, adaptation, and resilience.
+Using a framework like the SDOH can help lenders ensure maximum impact from their investments.
+The SDOH are "the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks" (U.S. Department of Health and Human Services [DHHS], 2023).
 According to the World Health Organization, the SDOH include the wider set of forces and systems that shape conditions of daily life, such as economic policies and systems, development agendas, social norms, social policies, and political systems (World Health Organization, 2023).
 The SDOH are shown in the figure below.